 Will the Minister clarify what is meant by a public health risk-based approach in this context?
 Can she confirm whether the NIBSC has drawn up a clear set of guidelines by which staff will be making those decisions?
 If so, is she aware of whether staff have received suitable training in using those guidelines, and will she confirm whether the NIBSC is being given extra resources to manage the extra workload that that will require?
 Can she guarantee that there will be no time lag in making approvals after exit day?

-Looking at the sale of medicines, EU-based online sellers currently have to register, comply with relevant requirements and display an EU common logo linked to the competent authority in which they are based.
+Looking at the sale of medicines, we see that EU-based online sellers currently have to register, comply with relevant requirements and display an EU common logo linked to the competent authority in which they are based.
 These regulations remove the requirement for UK-based online sellers.
 Does the Minister not agree that removing that requirement for UK-based online sellers might make it harder to work out which sellers of medicines online are legitimate?

 With regard to manufacturing and wholesale dealing, the current good manufacturing practice directive is preserved, with modifications to reflect the fact that the UK is no longer a member state, but with a regulation-making power for Ministers to modify the directive or replace it in the future.
 The power is also placed on the licensing authority to publish guidelines on good manufacturing practice and good distribution practice, while preserving the EU guidance in place immediately before exit day until it does so.
 Can the Minister confirm today that these guidelines will be ready on exit day?

 I feel I need to sit down, but I have a few further concerns.